codyogden/my-first-project/README.md

 # my-first-project
+Fifth grade math is hard.
+JavaScript made it easier.

-This was the very first JavaScript project I made to help me cheat on homework in fifth grade.
+This is a little program that helped me cheat on my fifth grade math homework.

+I clearly ruled the world with my magic computer skillz.